prvsh77/AI-Code-Review-Assistant/README.md

 ### ⭐ If you found this project useful, consider giving it a star!

-Built with ❤️ using React, FastAPI, PostgreSQL, and Large Language Models.
+Built with ❤️ using React, FastAPI, PostgreSQL, TypeScript, and Large Language Models.

 </div>